 Recently an engineer at a firm with which we have shared over 16 years of watertight expansion joint success, was tempted by a “new” technology as an alternate to EMSEAL Thermaflex for parking deck joints.

 He sent an email asking if we would be able to come up with something similar.
 Here are his reasons for considering the joint:

-“We found a new joint that does not need the noising materials and the gland wings are 3/4” thick.
-I think it is a great idea and could prevent cracking of the noising and it looks much better.”
+“We found a new joint that does not need the nosing materials and the gland wings are 3/4” thick.
+I think it is a great idea and could prevent cracking of the nosing and it looks much better.”

 In short we see no advantages of this system over a conservatively aggregate-loaded membrane/nosing system like Thermaflex, and have observed critical shortcomings in respect to the ability to ensure watertightness at splices and at joins in changes in plane and direction.

 Here is our complete response:

 The concept of a system involving integral nosing blocks and gland has been explored for years and by us in the early 1990’s.
 EMSEAL chose not to introduce our prototypes to market because this concept falls short in respect to installation practicality, limitations on shipping lengths (requiring excessive joining), and the mutually-exclusive desires to have a material that can be heat welded to ensure continuity of seal through plane and direction changes and at terminations AND that adheres in a watertight fashion to blockouts.

 These systems fail to consider many of the key requirements for waterproofing success in this system.